Béla Kun: Hungarian Soviet Republic

 Given the disparity in power between Hungary and the Allies, Hungarian chances for victory were slim at best.
 To buy time, Kun tried to negotiate with the Allies, meeting the South African General Jan Smuts at a summit in Budapest in April.
-Agreement proved impossible, and Hungary was soon at war later in April with the Kingdom of Romania (as part of the Hungarian–Romanian War) and Czechoslovakia, both aided by France.
+Agreement proved impossible, and Hungary was soon at war later in April with the Kingdom of Romania (as part of the Hungarian–Romanian War) and Czechoslovakia (as part of the Hungarian–Czechoslovak War), both aided by France.

-The “dictatorship of the proletariat” was characterised from almost the beginning by harsh measures not only against the old ruling classes, but also against the peasants.
+The "dictatorship of the proletariat" was characterised from almost the beginning by harsh measures not only against the old ruling classes, but also against the peasants.
 The first action of the new government was the nationalization of the large majority of private property in Hungary.
 Despite their promises, Béla Kun's government chose not to redistribute land to the peasantry.
 Instead, all land was to be converted into collective farms and former estate owners, managers, and bailiffs were to be retained as the new collective farm managers.
 The Communists remained highly unpopular in the Hungarian countryside, where they had little to no actual authority, and from which the communist paramilitary group the Lenin Boys confiscated food for the cities.

 Furthermore, the initial measures of the government in the military field included the elimination of "non-proletarians" from the new Hungarian Red Army, the abolition of conscription and the introduction of voluntary recruitment.
-The result was catastrophic: in three weeks only 5,000 “workers” had asked to enlist.
+The result was catastrophic: in three weeks only 5,000 "workers" had asked to enlist.
 Equally ineffective were the social measures, beginning with the reduction of the rental fees and wage increases immediately negated by inflation.
 The failures of the Communists in economic issues meant that in three weeks they were excluded from economic affairs by the ex-Socialists.
 The Communists, however, retained control of the political police.
-They unleashed terror gangs of thugs called the Lenin Boys who went hunting for “bourgeois” and “counter-revolutionaries”, and committed armed robberies, kidnappings, shootings, and hangings.
+They unleashed terror gangs of thugs called the Lenin Boys who went hunting for "bourgeois" and "counter-revolutionaries", and committed armed robberies, kidnappings, shootings, and hangings.

-This indiscriminate terror, in which Kun’s friends, Tibor Szamuely and Ottó Korvin, proved especially bloodthirsty, attracted protests from the sole representative of the Allied governments in Budapest, Italian lieutenant colonel Guido Romanelli, which Kun rejected.
+This indiscriminate terror, in which Kun's friends, Tibor Szamuely and Ottó Korvin, proved especially bloodthirsty, attracted protests from the sole representative of the Allied governments in Budapest, Italian lieutenant colonel Guido Romanelli, which Kun rejected.
 It also had the effect of splitting the government and dividing the Communists themselves, some of whom doubted the usefulness of the atrocities committed.
 Kun proved unable to control his more extreme followers, particularly Ferenc Jancsik, Ferenc Münnich, Szamuely, and Mátyás Rákosi.
 Members of the government demanded Kun either stop the atrocities committed by his men, or face the hostility of organised workers and unions.
 In response Kun sent his friends as political commissars to the front where, however, the situation was not much better.